nfriedly/Coin-Allocator/readme.md

 That's it!
 It should read your account balances and the current market rates and suggest a set of trades to re-balance your account.
 You will then have to type 'yes' for it to execute the suggested trades.

 Tips:
-* Set a currencies' allocation to 0 sell everything you earn in that currency.
+* Set a currencies' allocation to 0 sell everything you have in that currency.
 * Add the `--yes` argument to make it automatically execute the trades with out asking for confirmation.
+* Set up a cron job to run this script every so often (maybe once per month), and then forget about it :)
 * You can kill the program at any time by pressing `Control-c`.
 If there are trades open, it will attempt to cancel them.
 * Coin-Allocator can also be `require()`'d by other Node.js code so you can build your own applications on top of it.
 I will document the API once it settles down a bit, and probably build a web site around the library eventually....